Southeast Lachlan Ground Gravity Survey

 - Tom Groggin

-Atlas Geophysics Pty Ltd will collect the ground gravity survey data.
+Atlas Geophysics Pty Ltd collected the ground gravity survey data.
 Atlas Geophysics is a specialist contractor with extensive experience in carrying out ground gravity surveys in Victoria and around Australia.

 The survey has been commissioned by the Geological Survey of Victoria and the Geological Survey of New South Wales in partnership with Geoscience Australia.